puppetlabs/cpp-pcp-client/README.md

  - parse_error - This error is thrown when invalid JSON is passed to the constructor.

-The folling calls to the _get_ method will retrieve values from the DataContainer.
+The following calls to the _get_ method will retrieve values from the DataContainer.

 ```
     data.get<std::string>("module"); // == "puppet"